 The hiring manager calls the meeting and ensures, ideally with the help of a trained facilitator, a safe space is created.
 They work with the incoming executive to prepare and to facilitate the briefing session to ensure incumbents are interested and helpful and that the incoming executive:

-- Listens carefully to questions and guidance from the group, and that
+- Listens carefully to questions and guidance from the group

-- Action items are completed in a timely manner.
+- Completes action items in a timely manner.

-In three more months, roughly at the six-month mark, the entering executive ought to have a pretty good handle on what s/he thinks they can and should do to deliver on the promise to make a major contribution.
+In three more months, roughly at the six-month mark, the entering executive ought to have a pretty good handle on what they think they can and should do to deliver on the promise to make a major contribution.
 The next executive session is held at the half-year mark for the incoming executive to lay out:

 - How things are now.